Cervicobrachialgia or cervical radiculopathy

 Those who have had the greatest impact on my patients' lives.
 1 per day, 2 min.

-How is cervicobrachialgia or radiculopathy diagnosed?
+How is cervicobrachialgia diagnosed?

 - When the pain began